treehouseaustin/team-guidelines/ISSUE_TEMPLATE.md

 - [ ] can be more technical in nature since these are developer-facing
 - [ ] no single task should take longer than one day to complete
 - [ ] serves as a leading indicator to the progress made on this story
+- [ ] this section can be removed for bugs and chores